Can you track a stolen laptop without GPS?

 4) Report

-What evidence to export (incident report checklist)
+What evidence to export

-VPNs, accuracy & common limitations
+VPNs, accuracy, and common limitations

-- Coworking/hotspots: shared networks can reduce precision.
+- Coworking spaces and hotspots: shared networks can reduce precision.

 If the laptop never reconnects